ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 * `mydevice_led_on(void)` — might turn on a status LED.
 * `mydevice_log_status(void)` — might print debugging information to the kernel log.

-The kernel doesn’t care about a return value in these cases, it just expects your function to perform its action.
+The kernel doesn't care about a return value in these cases, it just expects your function to perform its action.

-While `void` functions in drivers don’t return values, that doesn’t mean they can’t communicate important information.
+While `void` functions in drivers don't return values, that doesn't mean they can't communicate important information.
 There are still several ways to signal events or issues back to the rest of the system.

 **Tip for Beginners**

-In driver code, even though `void` functions don’t return data, they can still report errors or events by:
+In driver code, even though `void` functions don't return data, they can still report errors or events by:

 * Writing to a global or shared variable.
 * Logging messages with `device_printf()` or `printf()`.
 * Triggering other functions that handle error states.

 Understanding void functions is important because in real-world FreeBSD driver development, not every task produces data to return; many simply perform an action that prepares the system or the hardware for something else.
-Whether it’s initializing a device, cleaning up resources, or logging a status message, these functions still play a critical role in the overall behavior of your driver.
-By recognizing when a function should return a value and when it should simply do its job and return nothing, you’ll write cleaner, more purposeful code that matches the way the FreeBSD kernel itself is structured.
+Whether it's initializing a device, cleaning up resources, or logging a status message, these functions still play a critical role in the overall behavior of your driver.
+By recognizing when a function should return a value and when it should simply do its job and return nothing, you'll write cleaner, more purposeful code that matches the way the FreeBSD kernel itself is structured.

-## Function Declarations (Prototypes)
+### Function Declarations (Prototypes)

-In C, it’s a good habit and often essential to **declare** a function before you use it.
+In C, it's a good habit and often essential to **declare** a function before you use it.

 A function declaration, also called a **prototype**, tells the compiler:

-* The function’s name.
+* The function's name.
 * The type of value it returns (if any).
 * The number, types, and order of its parameters.